brysonm96/CSE-212/Data Structures Tutorial/stack.md

         self.data = []
 ```

-Next we will would add the methods to the class.
+Next we'll add the methods to the class.

 ```
 # Initialize